Darryl O'Young: Sportscars

 Darryl O'Young took on the 24 Hours of Le Mans endurance race starting on 22 June 2013, his 2nd appearance at the event.
 He drove the no.55 INTERUSH AF Corse Ferrari 458 Italia, partnered by Italian drivers Lorenzo Case and Piergiuseppe Perazzini.
 O'Young was competing at Le Mans for the second time in his career and scored a 2nd place podium finish in the Pro-Am class.
 He finished the enduro in second place in the GTE Am class after starting from 10th on the grid.
 "I am very proud to put Hong Kong on the Le Mans podium," O’Young commented.

 In 2014, Darryl O'Young and the newly merged Craft-Bamboo Racing entered the FIA World Endurance Championship with Aston Martin Racing, sharing the #99 entry with British driver Alex MacDowall and Brazilian Fernando Rees.
 The team endured a challenging season with a 3rd-place finish in Fuji their best results.
 The team also entered the 2014 24 Hours of Le Mans, but had to withdraw from the race after a practice accident by Fernando Rees and the car was beyond repair in-time for the main race.

 Darryl O'Young returned to the Asian racing scene by entering an Aston Martin Vantage V12 GT3 in 2014 Macau GT Cup, partnering a new major sponsor, Vitasoy.
 He finished 9th in the race.

 In 2015, Darryl O'Young entered the 2015 GT Asia Series with Craft-Bamboo Racing.
 Sharing the #99 car with Australian Jonathan Venter and Daniel Lloyd and claimed a total of 4 wins en route to the Drivers' Championship title.
 He again entered the Vita Lemon Tea sponsored Aston Martin to the 2015 Macau GT Cup, this time the inaugural FIA GT World Cup.
 He finished 5th after Edoardo Mortara was penalized post race.

+O'Young retired from racing after the 2025 Macau Grand Prix, in which he crashed out of second place in the Greater Bay Area GT Cup.